Antisemitism in 21st-century France: 2002 - 2014

-2015 to 2023
+2015

 Attacks on Jews had a record high in 2015, the numbers fell 58% in 2016 and fell a further 7% in 2017.
 In 2018, the first nine months of the year saw a 69% rise in attacks.
 Despite only representing 1% of the population in France, Jews were the target of 40% of racially or religiously motivated violent acts in 2017.
 Increases in violent attacks on Jews in France since 2015 are thought to put "the very existence of Jewish communities" in France in doubt.

 During the January 2015 Île-de-France attacks, the Porte de Vincennes siege involved a gunman taking hostages at a Kosher supermarket.
 In the aftermath of the attacks, the French government increased the presence of soldiers outside prominent Jewish buildings.

 In the February 2015 Nice stabbing attack soldiers guarding a Jewish community center in Nice were attacked by an Islamist supporter of ISIL wielding a knife.

 On 24 October 2015, three Jewish men outside a synagogue in Marseille were stabbed by a man shouting anti-Jewish slogans.
 One of the victims sustained serious abdominal wounds; he was expected to survive.
 The assailant was apprehended.

 On 18 November 2015 a teacher in Marseille walking on the street was stabbed by three men who shouted anti-Jewish slogans; one of the men wore an ISIS T-shirt.
 The three men, riding two scooters, had approached the teacher and stabbed him in the arm and in the leg.
 They fled when a car approached.

+2016

 On January 12, 2016, Benjamin Amsellem, a teacher, was attacked by a teenage boy wielding a machete outside a Jewish school in Marseille.
 The attacker claimed to be acting in the name of ISIS.
 Amsellem resisted by parrying some of the machete blows with the large, leather-bound Bible he was carrying.
 The attacker was a Kurdish Muslim whose family emigrated to France from Turkey.
 An excellent student from a stable, pious home, he is said by French authorities to have self-radicalized by spending long hours reading Islamist websites.

 On August 18, 2016, a "confirmed anti-semite" shouted "allahu akbar" (Takbir), as he attacked a 62-year-old Jew wearing a kippah on avenue des Vosges in Strasbourg.
 The attacker had previously stabbed another Jew in 2010 in Kléber square.
 The French Minister of the Interior, Bernard Cazeneuve, called the rabbi of Strasbourg to express his "solidarity".
 The attacker was said to have mental problems.
 The attacker was charged the following day with "attempted murder based on the victim's appearance belonging to a race or religion."

+2017

 On April 4, 2017, retired kindergarten professor, Dr. Sarah Halimi, an Orthodox Jew, was murdered and subsequently thrown off her Paris balcony by Mali-born Kobili Traoré, who shouted "allahu akbar" as he beat her to death.
 The murder sparked a public conversation in France about the failure of the press to report on and the failure of the government to act on violent antisemitism in France.